ConsumerDataStandardsAustralia/standards-staging/slate/source/includes/security/endpoints/_cdr_arrangement_revocation.md

 This end point will be implemented according to the following:

-* Data Recipient Software Products MUST expose their CDR Arrangement Revocation End Point under their `recipient_base_uri` published in their Software Statement Assertion
+* Data Recipient Software Products **MUST** expose their CDR Arrangement Revocation End Point under their `recipient_base_uri` published in their Software Statement Assertion
-* Data Holders must be authenticated when they call this end point according to the guidance in the Client Authentication section.
+* Data Holders **MUST** be authenticated when they call this end point according to the guidance in the Client Authentication section.
-* If the ``cdr_arrangement_id`` is not related to the client making the call it MUST be rejected
+* If the ``cdr_arrangement_id`` is not related to the client making the call it **MUST** be rejected
-* **From March 31st 2022**, Data Recipients MUST support "CDR Arrangement JWT" method.
+* **From March 31st 2022**, Data Recipients **MUST** support "CDR Arrangement JWT" method.
-* **Until July 31st 2022**, Data Recipients MUST support both "CDR Arrangement Form Parameter" method and "CDR Arrangement JWT" method presented to their CDR Arrangement Revocation Endpoint.
+* **Until July 31st 2022**, Data Recipients **MUST** support both "CDR Arrangement Form Parameter" method and "CDR Arrangement JWT" method presented to their CDR Arrangement Revocation Endpoint.
-* **From July 31st 2022**, Data Recipients MUST only support "CDR Arrangement JWT" method and MUST reject "CDR Arrangement Form Parameter" method.
+* **From July 31st 2022**, Data Recipients **MUST** only support "CDR Arrangement JWT" method and **MUST** reject "CDR Arrangement Form Parameter" method.

 **Response Codes**

 The following responses are in addition to error responses covered by normative references.
-Error scenarios in the following table MUST use the error structure defined in the [Payload Conventions](#payload-conventions).
+Error scenarios in the following table **MUST** use the error structure defined in the [Payload Conventions](#payload-conventions).

 Response Code | Situation | Description
 -- | -- | --
 204 No Content | Success | The sharing arrangement has been revoked successfully 422 Unprocessable Entity | Invalid Arrangement ID | The client submitted an invalid arrangement identifier or the identifier could not be found.
-The server MUST respond with [Invalid Consent Arrangement](#error-422-authorisation-invalid-arrangement).
+The server **MUST** respond with [Invalid Consent Arrangement](#error-422-authorisation-invalid-arrangement).

 **Revoking consent**

-Data Recipient Software Products MUST use the Data Holder's CDR Arrangement Revocation End Point with a valid ``cdr_arrangement_id`` to notify the Data Holder when consent is revoked by the consumer via the Data Recipient Software Product.
+Data Recipient Software Products **MUST** use the Data Holder's CDR Arrangement Revocation End Point with a valid ``cdr_arrangement_id`` to notify the Data Holder when consent is revoked by the consumer via the Data Recipient Software Product.

-Data Holder's MUST use the Data Recipient Software Product's CDR Arrangement Revocation End Point with a valid ``cdr_arrangement_id`` to notify the Data Recipient Software Product when consent is revoked by the consumer via the Data Holder.
+Data Holder's **MUST** use the Data Recipient Software Product's CDR Arrangement Revocation End Point with a valid ``cdr_arrangement_id`` to notify the Data Recipient Software Product when consent is revoked by the consumer via the Data Holder.